osmosis-labs/osmosis/x/incentives/README.md

 #### Case 1
 ```
 I want to make incentives for LP tokens of pool X, namely LPToken, that have been locked up for at least 1 day.
-I want to reward 1000 Mytoken to this pool over 2 weeks (2 epochs).
+I want to reward 1000 Mytoken to this pool over 2 days (2 epochs).
 (500 rewarded on each day)
 I want the rewards to start disbursing at 2022 Jan 01.

 MsgCreateGauge:
 - Distribution condition: denom "LPToken", 1 day.
 - Rewards: 1000 MyToken
 - Start time: 2022-01-01T00:00:00Z (in RFC3339 format)
-- Total epochs: 2 (weeks)
+- Total epochs: 2 (days)

 ```bash
 osmosisd tx incentives create-gauge LPToken 1000MyToken \